Missing Link (2019 film): Plot

-The trio eventually makes their way to the Himalayas and is pointed in the direction of the Yeti temple, and led to their Queen, who reveals their secluded valley to the group.
-She then reveals their disdain for mankind extends to Susan, who's interacted closely with them.
+The trio eventually makes their way to the Himalayas and is pointed in the direction of the Yeti temple at Shangri-La, and led to their Queen, who reveals their secluded valley to the group.
+She then reveals their disdain for mankind extends to Susan, who has interacted closely with them.
 They throw the trio in a pit for them to stay until they die, where Adelina confronts Lionel on his need for the Society's acceptance being similar to Susan's rejection by the yetis.
 Susan hoists up Adelina enough to knock down a few Yeti guards, allowing them to stack them and escape.
 They run across the ice bridge, where an armed Piggot-Dunceby, his assistant Mr. Collick and Stenk are waiting at the center of the bridge.
 Lionel denounces his rival's pride and defends Susan as more human than Piggot-Dunceby ever will be.
 As a result, the insane Piggot-Dunceby starts firing his rifle at the ice bridge to kill the trio, until Susan stops Piggot-Dunceby from getting any further, still causing it to crack and break.
 Piggot-Dunceby and Collick fall to their deaths while the trio and Stenk make a run for it.
 They are too late and are left hanging on the edge of the destroyed ice bridge.
-Stenk, who has made it all the way across, taunts Lionel, which leads to the two engaging in a slapping fight while hanging on the bridge.
+Stenk, who has made it all the way across, decides to finish off Lionel, despite Lionel insisting that it is pointless since Piggot is no longer alive to pay him.
+This leads to the two engaging in a slapping fight while hanging on the bridge.
 The trio works together to rid themselves of Stenk, who falls to his death after an icicle breaks and falls on him.
 Lionel appoints Susan as his new partner in investigations.

 After arriving home, Adelina tells Lionel that she will be adventuring on her own for a while and departs, but not before the pair share a brief mutual acceptance of their feelings for each other.
 Susan and Lionel arrive back at the latter's work space and begin their next case to find Atlantis.
 After they leave, the end credits reveal maps and souvenirs of their subsequent adventures.